The Artist Prize is now open for entries!

 Discover the expressive world of monoprinting in this hands-on creative session exploring texture, movement and abstraction through drawing and printmaking techniques.

-Guided by music-led and gestural drawing exercises, you’ll experiment with mark-making, textured surfaces and layered composition before creating a final large-scale A2 artwork.
+Guided by music-led exercises and intuitive mark-making, you’ll experiment with textured surfaces, abstract composition, and monoprint processes using an etching press before creating a large-scale A2 artwork.

 Suitable for beginners and creatively curious participants aged 14+.